aduvermy/Google_Takeout_data_mining/README.md

 # Location History

-By using the notebook ```location_history_data_mining.ipynb```, you will be allow to import location_history.json and used it contents to visualized on an interactive map
+By using the notebook ```location_history_data_mining.ipynb```, you will be allowed to import location_history.json and used its contents to visualize your data on an interactive map.

 ### installation required
 ```